Finding a Trustworthy Mechanic

 What makes a good motorcycle mechanic?
 Most bikers agree that the best mechanics possess the following traits:

 - Experience.
 Some motorcycle mechanics pick up their training through informal apprenticeships, but most attend a community college or vocational education program and later work under the supervision of a more experienced mechanic.

 - Specialized training.
 While there's no nationally recognized certification program, mechanics can take specialized training program.
 Every make and model of motorcycle is slightly different, so this training is crucial.

 - Professionalism.
 Top-notch mechanics might love bikes, but they also treat their business as a business.
 They make repairs promptly, keep accurate records of the work, and don't attempt to make repairs that they are not trained to do.

 - Personality.
 They will be pleasant to work with, and eager to answer any questions that you might have about your motorcycle.
 They will have a positive attitude, a strong work ethic, and a commitment to quality customer service.

-There are about 19,000 motorcycle mechanics in the United States.
+There are thousands of motorcycle mechanics in the United States.
 You can find them working at retail motorcycle dealerships, rental companies, or independent shops.
 You might also be able to find a self-employed motorcycle mechanic to work on your bike.

 Most mechanics can repair engines, but some can also work on brakes, transmissions, ignition systems, and minor body repairs.
 Many mechanics are trained to service only specific makes and models of motorcycles.
 You'll need to do some research to find a mechanic with the skills and experience that fit your needs.